jasverma-hub/Youtube_Analysis_DataEngineering_Project/README.md

 ## Architecture Diagram
 <img src="architecture.jpeg">

 I have attached the link to the dataset as the file is too big.
-I have not uploaded the 'Final_Analytics.csv' file as it exceeds the limit.
+I have not uploaded the final output('Final_Analytics.csv') file as it also exceeds the limit.